 Raud writes: “During the Tang dynasty, the Tiantai school was for some time eclipsed by another Chinese innovation, the Huayan school, which was based on the study of the Avatamsaka (Flower Garland) Sutra, or Huayanjing in Chinese … It became an object of serious study only in the 7th century CE, evolving into a distinct philosophical strand of thought under Fazang (643-712), formally the third head of the Huayan school.
 Fazang, the son of wealthy immigrants, studied briefly with Xuanzang,” a monk famous for his seventeen-year journey to India where he studied at Nalanda University, and returned with many Sanskrit texts.
 But he eventually fell out with him, and became the Buddhist teacher of a powerful empress.

 Huayan teachings have been described in East Asia as “the high-water mark of Buddhist philosophical effort.”
 In the West, little had been written on it when Francis H. Cook published Hua-Yen Buddhism, The Jewel Net of Indra in 1977.
 Raud summarises Huayan teachings as follows: “One of the central metaphors of the Flower Garland Sutra is ‘Indra’s net’, the image of a huge net in which all knots contain a diamond so that each of these diamonds is able to reflect every single one of the others … Huayan accepts and develops the Tiantai view of each entity being related to every other one in the universe to its logical endpoint.
 For this purpose, it adopts a term from classical Chinese thought, ‘principle’ (li), which it constrasts with ‘phenomenon’ (shi).
 The idea of ‘principle’ is first used by Han Feizi in a similar sense as the unique mode in which the Way manifests itself in each particular thing.
 In Huayan thought, it comes to signify an underlying reality uniting all things, more similar in its meaning to the ‘Way’ of Lao-Zhuang – possibly because ‘way’ in Buddhist discourse had been appropriated for the teaching itself, the way leading towards enlightenment.
 In Huayan, this underlying reality principle is understood as creative non-being, or emptiness.”
 The Chinese purge of Buddhism in 845 seriously harmed the school, which despite many efforts was never able to recover.
 The school had, however, “been exported to Korea, Japan, and Vietnam before its demise in China.”
 In Japan, it is known as the Kegon school, with its headquarters still at Todaiji in Nara, and its teachings have been appropriated by other Japanese schools of Buddhism.
 Its doctrine of “mutual identity and interpenetration of all phenomena” is often presented as an extension of the Buddha’s concept of co-dependent origination.
-But, under the influence of the deep connection with nature found in Daoist teachings, a new positivity towards the phenomenal world shines through the Huayan universe in which, in the words of Francis Cook “phenomena have been not only restored to a measure of respectability, but indeed have become important, valuable, and lovely” (quoted by Jin Y. Park).
+But, under the influence of the deep connection with nature found in Daoist teachings, a new positivity towards the phenomenal world shines through the Huayan universe in which, in the words of Francis Cook, “phenomena have been not only restored to a measure of respectability, but indeed have become important, valuable, and lovely” (quoted by Jin Y. Park).
 Whereas in Indian Buddhism, phenomena were dismissed as “impermanence,” in East Asia, the Buddhist worldview has been described as a “phenomenalism,” with Dogen stating that “Impermanence is the Buddhahood.”

 Chan School

 Raud writes: “The best-known school of East Asian Buddhism is unquestionably Chan, or Zen, as it is called in Japan … It synthesized the teachings of many schools and combined them with a unique practice aimed at transcending ordinary logic in order to achieve the enlightened state of mind.
 Emphasizing a direct transmission from teacher to disciple, Chan officially downplayed the role of scriptures, even though it quickly developed a large body of writings of its own.
-The teacher-disciple soon transformed into lineages of transmission, which contributed to the split of Chan into a large number of sub-schools.
+The teacher-disciple relationships soon transformed into lineages of transmission, which contributed to the split of Chan into a large number of sub-schools.
 The main split was that between northern and southern Chan.
 Most later Chan lineages claim their descent from the allegedly orthodox and superior southern tradition inaugurated by Huineng (638-713), the sixth head of the school, although there is evidence that this narrative was created in retrospect by southern masters, perhaps in order to counter the imperial patronage that some masters of the northern lines had secured for themselves.”

 I will now turn to a research paper by Youru Wang titled “Introduction: A Concise History of Chan Buddhism,” which describes in detail the rather turbulent history of its founding.
-Unlike Tiantai and Huayan, Chan did not rely on the authority of a sutra as its foundational text.
+Unlike Tiantai and Huayan, Chan did not rely on the authority of an Indian sutra as its foundational text.
 It, instead, advocated the rejection of all written texts.
 In a formula attributed to Bodhidharma, its presumed founder, but said to date from 1108, nearly six centuries after his death, Chan was defined as

 “a special transmission outside the scriptures;